Snoop Dogg calls Super Bowl halftime show 'dream come true'

 LOS ANGELES (AP) — Snoop Dogg says he won’t let the big Super Bowl stage rattle his nerves.
 The ultra-smooth rapper said he will worry about his upcoming halftime performance after the fact.

-“For me, when performing, I never let the moment get bigger than me,” said Snoop Dogg in a recent interview with The Associated Press from his studio compound in Inglewood, California, a metropolitan Los Angeles city where the Super Bowl will be held Sunday.
+“For me, when performing, I never let the moment get bigger than me,” said Snoop Dogg in a recent interview with The Associated Press from his studio compound in Inglewood, California, a suburb of Los Angeles where the Super Bowl will be held Sunday.
 He’ll take the stage with Dr. Dre, Eminem, Kendrick Lamar and Mary J. Blige.